KrisCris/Palworld-Pal-Editor/README.md

 1. I made the tool for my friends who spent time playing this game with me ❤.
 2. For practicing my 2-year-untouched Python skills.
-3. I don't want to answer it.
-And you probably don't want to hear my shit talk.
+3. FUN, I AM JUST TOO BORING THESE DAYS.